HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Introduction

 \section{Introduction}

-Learning neural signed distance function requires designing loss functions so that the zero crossings of the implicit function is at the desired locations (e.g., adhere to a sparse input point cloud), and that the implicit function returns correct signed distance.
-The design of the loss proves to be challenging for shapes with complex topology and details (\Cref{fig:teaser}).
-We propose \MethodName, a method based on a relation between screened Poisson equation and distance that enjoys both theoretical and practical benefits.
+Learning neural signed distance function requires designing loss functions so that the zero crossings of the implicit function are at the desired locations (e.g., adhere to a sparse input point cloud), and that the implicit function returns the correct signed distance.
+Designing the loss function proves to be challenging for shapes with complex topology and details (\Cref{fig:teaser}).
+We propose \MethodName, a method based on a relation between the screened Poisson equation and distance that enjoys both theoretical and practical benefits.

-A major challenge of signed distance function optimization is to ensure that the implicit function indeed outputs the signed distance.
-A standard regularization loss used is the eikonal equation: it constrains the norm of the gradient of an implicit function to be $1$ almost everywhere.
+A major challenge in signed distance function optimization is ensuring the implicit function follows the true distance.
+A common regularization loss used is the eikonal equation, which constrains the gradient norm of an implicit function to be $1$ almost everywhere.
 If the implicit function is a signed distance function, then it satisfies the eikonal equation.
-However, the converse is not true. \Cref{fig:1d} shows an example: on the left, we optimize an implicit function to satisfy the eikonal equation, while it successfully does so, it converges to a solution that is far from the actual distance~\cite{marschner2023constructive,pumarola2022visco}.
+However, the converse is not true.
+That is, satisfying the eikonal equation is only a \emph{necessary condition} for the signed distance function, not a \emph{sufficient condition}~\cite{marschner2023constructive}. \Cref{fig:nands} presents the logic and \Cref{fig:1d} shows an example.

 Another key challenge lies in the optimization.
 It is known that the eikonal equation regularization is \emph{unstable}~\cite{yang2023steik}, and the instability can make optimization converge to suboptimal results or even diverge.

-Furthermore, to combat both the ill-posedness and the instability of the optimization, existing methods need to penalize the surface area of the shape, which leads to a delicate balance between over- and under-smoothing.
+Furthermore, to address optimization ill-posedness and instability, existing methods penalize the surface area of the shape.
+We prove this degrades the reconstruction quality and distorts the output level sets, thereby leading to a delicate balance between over- and under-smoothing.